HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Geometry/Dual-Quaternion-Vertex-Blending.md

 The code of mapping the rigid transform to the unit dual quaternion is implemented by **UQTtoUDQ** in ["Skinning with Dual Quaternions" of "NVIDIA Direct3D SDK 10.5 Code Samples"](https://developer.download.nvidia.com/SDK/10.5/direct3d/samples.html#QuaternionSkinning).

-Here is c++ code of mapping the rigid transform to the unit dual quaternion.
+Here is C++ code of mapping the rigid transform to the unit dual quaternion.
 ```cpp
 //
 // Mapping the rigid transformation to the unit dual quaternion.